-A well-rounded yoga practice includes poses that target the goals of improving strength of the core, pelvic floor and spine, and improving overall flexibility.
-Pranayama, the breath practices of yoga, brings awareness to how we are breathing, and provides a path to improving many aspects of our respiratory health over time.
-And research has demonstrated that regular yoga practice can even address the negative health issues listed above such as arthritis, poor balance, headaches, neck, shoulder and back pain, mood issues and poor energy.
+A well-rounded yoga practice includes poses that target the goals of improving the strength of the core, pelvic floor, and spine, and improving overall flexibility.
+Pranayama, the breath practices of yoga, brings awareness to how we breathe and provides a path to improving many aspects of our respiratory health over time.
+And research has demonstrated that regular yoga practice can even address the negative health issues listed above such as arthritis, poor balance, headaches, neck, shoulder and back pain, mood issues, and poor energy.

 So, the path to improved posture is now right in front of you.
 You have a roadmap to make your mom’s admonition to “stand up straight” from your childhood into a healthy reality from now on!